The legal record of public rights of way (PRoW) is known as the 'definitive map and statement'.

 - it would be blocked by a new building

-- all PRoWs crossing your land should be open and available to the public before any application to divert them can be made
+- all PRoWs crossing your land should be open and available to the public before applying to divert them

-- the proposed new route must not be less convenient than the current PRoW
+- the proposed new route must not be substantially less convenient than the current PRoW

 - the proposed new route cannot be diverted on to an existing public highway or a route that will be subject to an agreement made under section 38 of the Highways Act 1980

-You can make a definitive map modification order (DMMO) application to change the Definitive Map if you think:
+You can make a Definitive Map Modification Order (DMMO) application to change the definitive map if you think a PRoW:

-- a PRoW exists that is not recorded on the definitive map and statement
+- is not recorded on the definitive map and statement

 - Overview of the DMMO process